 1. Focus Less--How hard are you focusing your eyes to read this right now?
-You might be surprised to find that you are focusing quite intensely.
+You might be surprised to find that the answer is quite intensely.
 If you think of relaxing your eyes a little bit, tension will drain out of your neck.
-This is because of strong neurological connections between your eyes and your neck--the muscles of the neck tighten to orient to wherever the eyes are looking.
+This is because of strong neurological connections between your eyes and your neck--the postural muscles of the neck tighten to orient to wherever the eyes are looking.
 If you are over-focusing (as is very common when looking at computers or smart phones) you might be putting stiffness in your neck that will make sitting for several hours at the computer that much harder (this is why bright colors can also be aggravating)!
 An additional affect of this is that it slowly leads our head forward off our spine, causing us to collapse.
 If you are attentive to keeping your head on your spine, you might have more success in avoiding your workday slump!

-4. Eyes Lead, Body Follows--Because of the way the postural muscles orient to the eyes, if you turn your eyes slightly before your head, your body will be primed for the movement.
+4. Eyes Lead, Body Follows--Because of the way the postural muscles orient from the eyes if you turn your eyes slightly before your head your body will be primed for the movement.
 Try a simple experiment--look to the right with your eyes, but don't move your head.
 You will feel a pull from the postural muscles leading you to that side just from moving your eyes, and if you give into it, turning your head will feel like a release rather than an effort!
-The head will then lead the body into a gentle twist that goes all the way through your ribs (fun fact: your lumbar spine doesn't twist, sorry Yoga teachers).
+The head will then lead the body into a gentle twist that goes all the way through your ribs (fun fact: your lumbar spine doesn't twist: sorry Yoga teachers).
 Without this turn of the eyes, we have a tendency to push our head off our spine as we turn, distorting the shape of our spine and forcing us to either collapse or over-engage the back to compensate.
 The same principle works for looking up or down.
 This is especially useful for Yoga movements, as well as turning as you walk or ride a bike--you might even find if you look slightly to once side while biking, the bike will slowly move in that direction without you turning your head or steering!

 5. Insomnia Hack--Do you have trouble falling asleep?
-We know that when they eyes are engaged, tension comes into our body, and when we are thinking too hard a similar thing can happen.
+We know that when the eyes are hyper-engaged, tension comes into our body, and when we are thinking too hard a similar thing can happen.
 When we are falling asleep, we sometimes fail to notice that even with our eyelids close, our eyes can still be over-focusing.
 Next time you are tossing and turning, see if you can use a gentle un-focusing of the eyes to relax your thoughts/energy level; or use a technique similar to the one listed for 'crazy eyes' to relax yourself before you turn in for the night.

 More info at Freedominmotionat.com